52 FREE Tips To Develop Your Club in 2018 | Part 2

 40. Create an e-brochure

-Hard-copy brochures can be expensive to design and print.
-Save your money and create a PDF version instead, available to download via your website.
-Take the opportunity to really sell yourself and explain to potential sponsors why they should sponsor you, or new members would join you. (take a look at one we made for Portrush Hockey Club)
+Producing a hard-copy brochure can be expensive to design and print yourself.
+You can save your money and create an online version.
+This is an opportunity to sell your club and explain to potential sponsors why they should sponsor your club, or why new members would join you. (take a look at one we made for Portrush Hockey Club)

-So you’ve got your website set up, all of your information is on it….but its really slow to load or you want to check for any errors.
+So you’ve got your site set up, all of your information is on it…. but it’s really slow to load, or you want to check for any errors.
 You can use GT Metrix to see how your site rates and if anything needs changing it has helpful tips.
-As now 60% of internet use is via mobile device you can use Redi Mobi
+As now 60% of internet use is via mobile device you can use Ready Mobi

 42 Add an ‘About’ page to your website

 People, especially parents, want to know who they’re dealing with before joining/sending their children to a club.
 Make sure your website has a decent ‘About’ page, describing who you are, your skills and experience and your clubs values.
 Ideally, it should tell a story of your club.
 Your clubs website is one of the main ways to build trust and an “About Page” helps do that.

 43.Use Google Locally